seanseah/seanseah.github.io/About.md

 I'm Leah Li.

-This is my first website.
+It's my first website.

-There is no more stories I can tell you.
-Maybe some day you all will know something in my heart.
+There is no more stories I could tell you.
+Maybe someday you all will know something.Go through the time.

-This moment,I just just want to fly.